Henhouse Henery: Plot

 The story beginning with Henery Hawk on a quest to catch a chicken.
-In the barnyard, Foghorn Leghorn is tormenting the Barnyard Dawg, first by setting a fake fire which causes Dawg to run up a ladder and over it, then by stuffing a ball in the Dawg's mouth to silence him.
+In the barnyard, Foghorn Leghorn is tormenting Barnyard Dawg, first by setting a fake fire which causes Dawg to run up a ladder and over it, then by stuffing a ball in the Dawg's mouth to silence him.
 Henery, seeing Foghorn, hits him on the head with a hammer, then does it again a second time.
-When Henery tells Foggy that he wants to catch a chicken, the much larger Foggy advises him to "start small and work up."
+When Henery tells Foghorn that he wants to catch a chicken, the much larger Foggy advises him to "start small and work up."
 Henery tries to remove a hen (and her egg) from the barnyard, but is stopped by Foghorn.

-As Henery contemplates his next move, Foggy lures the Dawg out of his house with a folderol (a jester's head on a stick), and when the Dawg reaches the rope limit, Foghorn paints his tongue green.
+As Henery contemplates his next move, Foghorn lures the Dawg out of his house with a Marotte (a jester's head on a stick), and when the Dawg reaches the rope limit, Foghorn paints his tongue green.
 Foggy spots Henery and points him to a duck and her ducklings, telling Henery that they are chickens.
-Henery follows the ducks into the water and almost drowns until Foggy saves him.
+Henery follows the ducks into the water and almost drowns until Foghorn saves him.
 Foghorn then paints a fence to make it appear as if a gate is open, and spanks the Dawg with a stick in order to get the Dawg to chase him.
-The Dawg falls for the trap, but then confronts Foggy at the end of the fence, the Dawg having removed his collar.
-While he is being chased, Foggy chops down a tree and carries it into a workshop to fashion it into a baseball bat.
-He barely has time to admire his work before the Dawg shoves him aside and seizes the bat from Foghorn and chases him, but Foggy escapes by hiding in a trash can.
+Dawg falls for the trap, but then confronts Foghorn at the end of the fence, Dawg having removed his collar.
+While he is being chased, Foghorn chops down a tree and carries it into a workshop to fashion it into a baseball bat.
+He barely has time to admire his work before the Dawg shoves him aside and seizes the bat from Foghorn and chases him, but Foghorn escapes by hiding in a trash can.

-Once he eludes the Dawg, Foghorn sees Henery and tells him to find a young chicken that is still in his shell, and directs Henery to a nearby turtle, who rebuffs Henery's attempt to catch him.
-The Dawg, still carrying the baseball bat, sees Henery and they scheme to lure Foggy with a fake chicken trap, which is a rope tied to a tree.
-Foggy falls for the ruse, saying that the trap can be avoided by a "smart chicken."
-Foggy then gets caught in the real trap which is a hole next to the fake trap.
+Once he eludes Dawg, Foghorn sees Henery and tells him to find a young chicken that is still in his shell, and directs Henery to a nearby turtle, who rebuffs Henery's attempt to catch him.
+The Dawg, still carrying the baseball bat, sees Henery and they scheme to lure Foghorn with a fake chicken trap, which is a rope tied to a tree.
+Foghorn falls for the ruse, saying that the trap can be avoided by a "smart chicken."
+Foghorn then gets caught in the real trap which is a hole next to the fake trap.
 Henery ties a rope around Foghorn's neck and releases the tree trap which causes Foghorn to be flung into the ground several times.
-The story concludes with Henery pulling Foggy away by the neck, stating (to the audience), "I don't want I say I don't want a smart chicken, I want him" and humming "De Camptown Races".
+The story concludes with Henery pulling an unconscious Foghorn away by the neck with Dawg remarking to Henery, "Heh heh heh.
+A 'smart chicken', eh?", and Henery stating (to the audience) in Foghorn Leghorn style, "I don't want-- I say I don't want a 'smart' chicken, I want him", and humming "Camptown Races".

+Home media

+This short is available on the Looney Tunes Collector's Choice: Volume 4 Blu-ray.